-Campbell, a Republican, was the representative for Pennsylvania's 36th congressional district from 1931 to 1933.
+Campbell was the representative for Pennsylvania’s 36th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Apr 1917 to Mar 1933, Campbell missed 386 of 1,558 roll call votes, which is 24.8%.
 This is worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1918-Mar 1919||63||8||12.7%||41st|